1.2 Quick Start

 Figure 1.1: My first interface

-This morph is a bit like a “Hello World” panel, it should be inserted in window with proper title and icon to operate on.
-To remove this panel, you need again the request its halo, it is not very practical.
-Let’s change the simple app we’ve built so it can be inside a window.
-In the previous code, edit the end of the script to insert our view in a SystemWindow instance.
+This morph, which is similar to a "Hello World" panel, should be inserted into a window with a proper title and icon.
+To remove this panel, you need to again request its halo, which is not very practical.
+Let’s change the simple app we’ve built so it can be contained within a window.
+In the previous code, edit the end of the script to insert our view into a SystemWindow instance.

 Again, select the entire script and invoke it.